 What are the best water parameters for a reef tank?

-This article will focus on finding the ideal parameters for any reef aquarium, focusing not only on the value itself, but the swing that is considered acceptable for these parameters as well.
+This article will focus on finding the ideal parameters for any reef aquarium, focusing not only on the value itself, but also thinking about the swing that is considered acceptable for these parameters.
 Though much of this, especially Alkalinity, Calcium, and Magnesium apply only to reef aquariums, applying the other parameter values to a fish only tank will help to keep your aquarium happy and healthy.

-There is a wide variety in opinion about the "best" temperature for reef aquariums.
-There have been studies showing different coral and fish living in environments from 60 degrees all the way up to 95 degrees.
-Even though, we can see this behavior in nature, it is uncommon to keep a home aquarium in this range.
-This is because most coral or fish from high and low ends of this range will likely not thrive in the opposite end of the range.
-An example is how cold water coral found in the 60 degree waters will not take well, at least not immediately, to 90 degree water.
-In order to best keep a wide variety of fish and coral, we generally lean near the middle point of 77 to 80 degrees Fahrenheit.
+There are a lot of opinions about the "best" temperature for reef aquariums.
+There have been studies showing different coral and fish living in environments as low as 60 degrees all the way up to 95 degrees.
+Even though, we can see this behavior in nature, it is uncommon to keep a home aquarium successfully at either of these extremes.
+This is because most coral or fish from the high and low ends of this range will likely not thrive in the opposite end of the range.
+In order to best keep a wide variety of fish and coral, we generally lean near the middle point.

-When it comes to reef aquarium temperature, though the commonly accepted range is roughly 77-80 degrees Fahrenheit.
-If you live in a colder climate, like the Midwestern States (i.e. Wisconsin) you may want to choose the higher end of this range to help offset the cold.
-Inversely, in warm climates you may want to try and maintain the lower end of the acceptable range.
+When it comes to reef aquarium temperature, the commonly accepted range is roughly 77-80 degrees Fahrenheit.
+If you live in a colder climate, like the Midwestern States (i.e. Wisconsin, like me) you may want to choose the higher end of this range to help offset the cold.
+In warm climates you may want to try and maintain the lower end of the acceptable range.

 Learn more about Heaters and Temperature Control in the article: Saltwater Aquarium Heater Guide.

-1.024 – 1.025 (32 – 33 ppt) The next most important reef parameter is salinity.
+The second most important reef tank parameter is salinity.
 The best salinity range for a reef aquarium is 1.024-1.025, or 32-33 ppt.
 The key methods to maintaining this salinity level are to make sure to mix salt water to the correct levels before a water change, and to utilize an Auto Top Off (ATO) which adds fresh water back to the aquarium as the water evaporates.

 Learn more about Auto Top offs in the article: Saltwater Aquarium ATO Guide.